fabioc-aloha/AlexQ_Template/CONTRIBUTING.md

-# Contributing to Alex Cognitive Architecture
+# Contributing to Qualtrics + Azure Project Template

-Thank you for your interest in contributing to the Alex Cognitive Architecture project!
+Thank you for your interest in contributing to this template!
 This document provides guidelines and information for contributors.

+**Maintainer**: Fabio Correa
+**Template Architecture**: Alex Q - Qualtrics & Azure Infrastructure Specialist

 ## Table of Contents